dhirajpatra/mailboxapi/README.md

  ---

 * List messages
 Retrieve a paginateable list of all messages.
 Show if messages were read already.
+Paginated way.

 JSON Request